bruno-chavez/gojwtcognito/README.md

 ## Usage

-Import the package, call a `NewCognitoChecker`.
+Import the package and call `NewCognitoChecker`.
 From here you pass the object pointer to where you need to validate tokens, get claims or groups.